 - Copper and Vintage Brass pieces such as candle sticks.

-A favorite way to decorate for any season is with foraged items from nature.
+A favorite idea for January decorating is with foraged items from nature.

 Winter offers an abundance of evergreens and pinecones.
 Sticks or twigs are also easily found.

-The pinecones with a little faux flocking or snow, are perfect for filling containers.
-The battery operated flicker candles are safe and easy to turn on with a remote.
-See this post on how to easily add a faux snow to pinecones, trees or branches.
+The foraged pinecones, with a little fake flocking or snow, are perfect for filling containers.
+Combined with the battery-operated flicker candles, they create a stunning vignette for a coffee table centerpiece.
+The candles are safe and easy to turn on with a remote.

-You can see how I used these elements on my porch planters as well.
-A basket filled with snowy pinecones rests on a vintage sled for winter porch vignette.
+These gathered from natural elements look lovely in porch planters as well.
+A basket filled with snowy pinecones rests on a vintage sled for a winter porch vignette.
 The snowy grapevine wreath needed more volume so a twig wreath was added with twist ties.
-See all the porch details here.
+You can see more of the winter porch details here.

-No need to put away every Christmas item because some are winter décor as well as Christmas!
+There is no need to put away every Christmas item because some pieces work perfectly as decorations for Winter.
 As an example, a few snowmen continue to hang around for the winter months.
 In addition, I leave my snowy trees and wreath along with my vintage sled.

-In addition, a few of the snowy trees and wreaths continue to keep the Farmhouse warm and cozy.
-You can also keep paper snowflakes out during the winter.
+You can also add paper snowflakes during the Winter.
 See how to make them here.

-Next, using lots of throw blankets & pillows not only make the rooms look cozy, but also are practical for this time of year.
+One of the best ideas for Winter decorations is to use lots of throw blankets & pillows.
+They not only make the room look cozy but also are practical for this time of year.
 I rarely watch TV without pulling a blanket over my legs.
 Be sure to have plenty within reach at all times.

-Woods and Whites have long been a favorite for any time of the year, however winter is a perfect time to add more texture.
-Adding bread boards, old rolling pins, or wooden trays is an inexpensive ways to add warmth to your home this winter.
+Woods and whites have long been a favorite way to cozy up a room and add texture.
+They are a perfect choice for winter decorating ideas.
+Layering lots of breadboards, old rolling pins, or wooden trays is an inexpensive way to add warmth to your home this Winter.

 Adding white dishes to a natural wood riser creates a warm centerpiece for this Winter Table.

-A wooden barrel, tray, or tool box, looks great when filled with an old book collection.
-Add a hurricane lantern filled with a candle and wrapped in greenery to create a warm vignette.
+A wooden barrel, tray, or toolbox looks great when filled with an old book collection.
+Add a hurricane lantern filled with a candle and wrap it in greenery to create a warm vignette.

-You can also make areas feel more cozy by adding mirrors to dark corners of your home.
-Here is a post which uses mirrors to brighten dark shelves.
-See more about styling shelves on the same post.
+You can also make areas feel more cozy by adding mirrors to the dark corners of your home.
+You can see more details about adding mirrors on How to Style Shelves.

 More foraged pinecones and a few faux red birds keep the porch festive during Winter.

-Here’s hoping you find some inspiration to brighten your winter months!
+Here’s hoping you find some inspiration to brighten your winter decoration ideas to brighten your January!

 Thanks so much for stopping by.